Skip to main content

 Caribbean tax havens offer attractive financial environments for individuals and businesses seeking to minimize tax burdens.
 These jurisdictions typically feature low or zero tax rates on various forms of income and capital gains.

-• No personal income tax
+• Zero personal income tax for residents in many jurisdictions

 The Appeal of the Caribbean